FAForever/server/README.md

 Before sending this message, the client must ensure that it is listening for UDP messages on the given port.

-The test is as follows:

-* The server will send a UDP packet to the client's address on the requested port, containing the following data:
+The server will send a UDP packet to the client's address on the requested port, containing the following data:

-    \x08Are you public? {user_id}
+    \x08Are you public? <user_id>

-Where `{user_id}` is the user ID of the signed in user.
+Where `<user_id>` is the user ID of the signed in user.

 On receipt of a UDP packet of the given form, the client must send the following
 response: